biometrixtech/plans/documentation/api_demo_mobility_wod.md

 }
 ```

+* `text` will be the name of the goal that can be displayed to an end-user
 * `goal_type` will be an integer reflecting the Athlete Goal Type enumeration as defined in Appendix

 <div style="page-break-after: always;"></div>